The care and keeping of memories

 Then there’s the Jewish culture, which holds a special ceremony called Yahrzeit at the year anniversary of a loved one’s death.

 And of course I love how the Disney movie “Coco” showed the Mexican culture’s idea of memories literally keeping their past ancestors alive.
 Once the land of the living stopping keeping the lost one’s memory, that was considered the second and truly final death.
 (Visit here to learn more about Mexico's Day of the Dead, visit here.)

 I would love to know: What are some of your family’s or culture’s traditions regarding memory?
 Comment below!

-That means the responsibility for taking time to remember is up to each of us.
+So that meant that the responsibility for taking time to remember was up to me.

 Grief artists learn to take an active role in keeping a healthy remembrance of their lost loved ones.

 If you find yourself without a special way to remember (or if you need another special day or way), you can create your own ways to remember!

 Here are a few ideas to get you started: